 The difference between Christianity and Wicca is that Christianity is based upon an actual person in history who performed many miraculous deeds in front of eyewitnesses, died, was buried, and rose from the dead.
 Christianity is based upon an event in history.
 Wicca, on the other hand, is not.
 It is based on subjective experiences and contact with powers that no one knows for sure what they are.
 Simply believing that these results come from spells and incantations from being in tune with nature and the God and Goddess, does not mean that those results are good or that Wicca is right.
 Someone could just as easily state that the results come about because the witch is breathing properly and the breath harmonizes with the "universal life cycle."
 How would you know which is true and which isn't?
 You wouldn't.

 Wiccans are definitely in contact with something and their theological system is arranged in such a way that its underlying theological premises cannot be verified or shown to be good or bad.
 And this, of course, is dangerous.

 But, the Bible says

 But the Bible says that the source of the results wrought from spells and incantations is ultimately demonic.
 Is the Bible correct or not?
 Well, that is another discussion.
-But, the Bible is full of verifiable places and events as well as eyewitness accounts of the miraculous.
-Which would you want to put your trust in, a risen Messiah who performed numerous miracles, or the worship of gods and goddesses where you cast spells and summon the forces of who-knows-what in order to manipulate people and/or things to get what you want?
-For me, I'll trust Jesus over spells and magick.
+But, the Bible is full of verifiable places and events as well as eyewitness' accounts of the miraculous.
+Which would you want to put your trust in, a risen Messiah who performed numerous miracles or the worship of gods and goddesses where you cast spells and summon the forces of who-knows-what in order to manipulate people and/or things to get what you want?
+For me, I'll trust Jesus over spells and magic.